Undergraduate Excessive Hours

 - Repeated courses

-- Hours earned by the student at a private institution or an out-of-state institution
+- Credit hours taken at a private institution or an out-of-state institution

 Doctoral Excess Hours (99 hour Rule)